fix

 Impact of security misconfigurations

 Security misconfiguration is at number 5 on the latest OWASP Top 10 and it has held its place in the top 10 since 2010.
-It clearly indicates how security misconfigurations have been a grave threat to organizations for over a decade.
+It indicates how security misconfigurations have been a grave threat to organizations for over a decade.
 As decision-makers, it's crucial to understand the impact it can have on your organization. let's delve into the consequences of security misconfigurations and why they demand your immediate attention.

 Financial losses